mtlynch/mediagoblin/docs/source/siteadmin/media-types.rst

     ./bin/gmg dbupdate

-Now any .txt file you uploaded will be processed as ascii art!
+Now any .txt file you uploaded will be processed as ASCII art!

-STL / 3d model support
+STL / 3D model support
 ======================

-To enable the "STL" 3d model support plugin, first make sure you have a recentish `Blender <http://blender.org>`_ installed and available on your execution path.
+To enable the "STL" 3D model support plugin, first make sure you have a recent `Blender <http://blender.org>`_ installed and available on your execution path.
 This feature has been tested with Blender 2.63.
 It may work on some earlier versions, but that is not guaranteed (and is surely not to work prior to Blender 2.5X).